Women's health: Non-reproductive health

-Women and men have different experiences of the same illnesses, especially cardiovascular disease, cancer, depression and dementia, and are more prone to urinary tract infections than men.
+Women and men have different experiences of the same illnesses, especially cardiovascular disease, cancer, depression and dementia.
+Women are also more prone to urinary tract infections than men.

 Cardiovascular disease

-Cardiovascular disease is the leading cause of death (30%) amongst women in the United States, and the leading cause of chronic disease amongst them, affecting nearly 40% (Gronowski and Schindler, Tables I and IV).
+Cardiovascular disease is the leading cause of death (35%) amongst women globally.
 The onset occurs at a later age in women than in men.
 For instance the incidence of stroke in women under the age of 80 is less than that in men, but higher in those aged over 80.
 Overall the lifetime risk of stroke in women exceeds that in men.
 The risk of cardiovascular disease amongst those with diabetes and amongst smokers is also higher in women than in men.
 Many aspects of cardiovascular disease vary between women and men, including risk factors, prevalence, physiology, symptoms, response to intervention and outcome.
+Among women in the Middle East, cardiovascular disease-related morbidity and death are increasing.
+At the same time, awareness and education on the disease, as well as research, are lacking in the region.